patrickmmartin/pith-writings/et_tu_delphi/article.md

 ## singly rooted class hierarchy

 ## RTTI
+Almost as rich and dynamic as say, Java, allowing the composition of UI (and other) classes, driven effectively by data

 ## Property syntax
 ### read-write - with getters /setters | direct access | a mixture